Asia

 Enjoy a Traditional Zarb

-The Bedouins have welcomed vistors for thousands of year with their legendary hospitality, myself included.
-Surrounded by shear sandstone wall and protected by the wind, we gathered around the Zarb, a traditional underground Bedouin barbeque.
+The Bedouins have welcomed visitors for thousands of years with their legendary hospitality, myself included.
+Surrounded by a sheer sandstone wall protected by the wind, we gathered around the Zarb, a traditional underground Bedouin barbecue.

 See the Milky Way

-With little light pollution to dim the night sky, finding the Milky Way is no problem.
+With little light pollution to dim the night sky, Jordan enjoys dark night skies filled with stars.
+During our trip, finding the Milky Way was no problem.
 Many Bedouins can still navigate across the desert by the stars.

 For a better look, pack binoculars.
-Some camps even offer telescopes to see the Milky Way.
+Phones are much better at night phones so a special camera is not necessary.
+Some Wadi Rum camps even offer telescopes to see the Milky Way.

 Ride a Camel across the Wadi Rum desert. what to see in the Wadi Rum with kids